Regularizing Attention Networks for Anomaly Detection in Visual Question Answering: Experiments

 \subsubsection{Training Setup}

 $K=36$ objects are detected by pretrained faster R-CNN \cite{ren2015faster}, and a 2048 dimensional vector for each object is extracted by pretrained ResNet-152 \cite{he2016deep}.
 Question tokens are trimmed to a maximum of 14 words, and pretrained GloVe \cite{pennington2014glove} is used for word embedding.
 The batch size is 256.
-We include all hyperparameters in Appendix for reproducibility.

 For regularization of the attention network, we use training samples of TinyImage, VNQ, and QRPE for $P_{\text{anomaly}}$ in Eq~(\ref{eq:ad_training}).
 Note that there is no overlap of anomaly data between data for training and evaluation.
-We fine-tune the pretrained VQA models in 15 epochs, and the $\lambda$ in Eq~(\ref{eq:ad_training}) is set to 0.00001.
-All codes are implemented using Pytorch 0.4.1 and are available in public \footnote{\url{https://github.com/LeeDoYup/Anomaly_Detection_VQA}}.
+VQA models can be trained with the regularization from scratch, but we have found that they require a longer training time but have poor accuracy.
+For example, a BUTD model has 44 \% VQA accuracy when it is trained with the regularization from scratch.
+Thus, we fine-tune the pretrained VQA models in 15 epochs, and the $\lambda$ in Eq~(\ref{eq:ad_training}) is set to 0.00001.
+We choose small value of $\lambda$ to balance the magnitude of the original loss and the regularization loss.
+At the first epoch of post-training, the regularization loss can have up to 100 times larger value than the original loss, and large $\lambda$ can make the post-training unstable.